 Figma’s YouTube channel has a great number of playlists focussing on tutorials.
-I highly recommend these for everybody serious about learning Figma, ranging from beginners to designers with specific needs like auto layout or tutorials on Figma prototyping.
+I highly recommend these for everybody serious about learning Figma, ranging from beginners to designers with specific needs, like learning about auto layout or tutorials on Figma prototyping.

 Figma tutorials for beginners

 Let’s look at some Figma tutorials for beginners first.
-There are quite a lot of tutorials available, but the three I’m about to mention made the best impression on me.
+There are many tutorials available, but the ones I’m about to mention made the best impression on me.

-Tutorial creators need to be designers as well.
-Designers know what they are talking about regarding UX design tools like Figma.
 The following creators are designers sharing their knowledge with the world.
 I like that!
-Let’s take a look at the Figma tutorials.
+Let’s take a look at their Figma tutorials.

 First, here’s a list of Figma tutorials by the creator Bring Your Own Laptop.
 The instructor, Daniel, is a cool, down-to-earth guy that explains Figma very well.
-If you follow his tutorials, you start with Figma for beginners and slowly work towards the more advanced stuff.
+His tutorials are beginner-friendly, and you slowly work toward the more advanced stuff.

 Another great tutorial is the one created by Figma Training.
 It is a great course full of tutorials, tips, and tricks that have been updated to work with the most recent Figma updates.